Wahkiakum County profile

-Employment fell to 700 nonfarm jobs in 2012, and has remained at just over 700 jobs since then.
-Logging employment, at 80 jobs in 2018, was about half of its mid-2000’s level.
-Construction (60 jobs) and transportation and utilities (70 jobs) were a bit higher, while manufacturing (50 jobs) was slightly lower than before the recession.
-Most of the job loss was in the “all other services” category, which dropped from 260 jobs in 2008 to 170 jobs in 2018.
+Employment fell to 700 nonfarm jobs in 2012, and has remained in the low 700s since then.
+Preliminary estimates for 2019 place total nonfarm jobs at 750.
+Logging employment, at 80 jobs in 2019, was about half of its mid-2000’s level.
+Construction (60 jobs) and manufacturing (70 jobs) were a bit higher than before the recession.
+Most of the job loss was in the “all other services” category, which dropped from 260 jobs in 2008 to 180 jobs in 2019.
 Part of the decline was due to the closure of the Columbia Care Center nursing home.
-Government employed 300, mostly in K-12 schools (100) and other local agencies like the county government (180).
+Government employed 300, mostly in K-12 schools (90) and other local agencies like the county government (200).

 For historical industry employment data, contact an economist.

 The Local Employment Dynamics (LED) database, a joint project of state employment departments and the U.S. Census Bureau, matches state employment data with federal administrative data.
 Among the products is industry employment by age and gender.
 All workers covered by state unemployment insurance data are included; federal workers and non-covered workers, such as the self-employed, are not.
 Data is presented by place of work, not place of residence.
 Some highlights: